7 Frugal Ways to Make Your House Feel More Homey According to Science

 Despite our increasing disassociation from nature, humans are hard-wired to be in the great outdoors.
 We are happier and healthier when we spend time in nature.

-So if your courtyard is a mess of weeds, your lawn is overgrown or your yard needs some love, cleaning it up, doing some planting and potting some flowers will improve your health and mood.
+So, if your courtyard is a mess of weeds, your lawn is overgrown, your balcony looks like a concrete wasteland, or your yard needs some love, cleaning it up and planting some flowers or shrubs can improve both your outlook (literally, the outlook from your window) and well-being.

 6. A Room to Gather